Game-Development-Center/.github/profile/README.md

 This is the GitHub of the Game Development Center YouTube channel.

-Every tutorial series and project made with Godot 4.x and later has two repositories.
+Every tutorial (series) made with Godot 4.x and later has two repositories.
 One Public, containing the base starting project.
 One Private, containing the final state at the end of the tutorial.

 The public repositories can be viewed and cloned by anyone.
-Access to the private repository is a benefit of being a YouTube or Patreon member.
+Access to the private repository is a perk of being a YouTube or Patreon member.

-As of now, I am not familiar with a tool that automates the access so this remains a manual exercise for now.
-If you have decided to become a YouTube or Patreon member, please reach out to me on Discord with your GitHub user name.
+As of now, we am not familiar with a tool that automates the access so this remains a manual exercise for now.
+If you have decided to become a YouTube or Patreon member, please reach out on Discord with your GitHub user name.

+Cheers,
-Cheers, Stefan
+Stefan
 <!--

 **Here are some ideas to get you started:**